 Why should patients and the public be concerned about animal research?

-Scientific publications show that animal studies (experiments) are unreliable because:
+Scientific publications report evidence that animal studies (experiments) are unreliable because:

 • The research lacks scientific rigor